swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 ### OverPass-the-Hash (pass the key)

-In this technique, instead of passing the hash directly, we use the NTLM hash of an account to request a valid Kerberost ticket (TGT).
+In this technique, instead of passing the hash directly, we use the NT hash of an account to request a valid Kerberost ticket (TGT).

 #### Using impacket